-Interests yielded by pre-financing payments between EUR 50 000 and 750 000 will be directly deducted from payments.
+Interests yielded by pre-financing payments between EUR 50 000 and EUR 750 000 will be directly deducted from payments.
 Interests generated by pre-financing payments higher than EUR 750 000 will be recovered through a recovery order.

-Interests shall not be due to the Union for pre-financing paid to Member States, to their regional or local authorities including organisms and administrative and instrumental structures under their control, or paid in the framework of joint management with international organisations.
+Interests shall not be due to the EU on pre-financing paid to Member States, that is to say, not only the central structure of the State, but also, on the one hand, the regional or local authorities and, on the other hand, the public bodies acting on behalf, under the control or the responsibility of the Member State, or paid in the framework of joint management with international organisations.